Jelena season 4

 Ružica Sokić and Srna Lango departed the cast at the end of the season.

 Plot

-Ivan Bekjarev departed main cast at the end of the third season.
-He will return to main cast at the beginning of the fifth season.
-Ružica Sokić and Srna Lango departed main cast at the end of the season.
-Costume designer is changed.
-Irena Belojica replaced Jasmina Sanader.
+Ivan Bekjarev departed the main cast at the end of the third season.
+He will return to the main cast at the beginning of the fifth season.
+Ružica Sokić and Srna Lango departed the main cast at the end of the season.
+The costume designer was changed.
+Irena Belojica replaced Jasmina Sanader as costume designer.